-(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11062.2, that requires all ICE employees immediately report to a supervisor or a designated official any knowledge, suspicion, or information regarding an incident of sexual abuse or assault of an individual in ICE custody, retaliation against detainees or staff who reported or participated in an investigation, about such an incident, and any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation.
-This policy also requires apart from such reporting, that ICE employees are not to reveal any information related to a sexual abuse or assault allegation to anyone other than to the extent necessary to help protect the safety of the victim or prevent further victimization of other detainees or staff, or to make medical treatment, investigation, law enforcement, or other security and management decisions.
-The specialized staff and ISSA staff confirmed their responsibility to immediately report all incidents of sexual assault, sexual abuse, retaliation and staff neglect in duties that may have contributed to any sexual abuse or sexual assault.
-These NYCHR staff also confirmed their responsibility to immediately report all allegations of sexual abuse to their supervisors and document the known facts to them in writing as soon as possible but prior to the end of their shift.
-The Auditor was also informed of their obligation not to disclose any information that they become aware of except on a need-to-know basis.
-The ERO staff and ISSA staff, any allegation if necessary.
-There were no allegations reported at the facility during the audit period.

-(d) The Auditor determined compliance with this standard subpart based on Policy 11062.2, that requires if the alleged victim is under the age of 18 or determined, after consultation with the relevant Office of the Principal Legal Advisor (OPLA) Office of the Chief Counsel (OCC), to be a vulnerable adult under a State or local vulnerable persons statute, report the allegation to the designated State or local services agency as necessary under applicable mandatory reporting laws and document his or her efforts taken under this section.
-As noted earlier there are no juveniles processed at the NYCHR.
-The interview with the AFOD confirmed his reporting obligations under this subpart.
-He indicated if a vulnerable adult was ever the victim of sexual abuse, he would be responsible to contact the relevant ICE OPLA OCC and report the allegation.
-He also indicated he would be required to report the allegations to the designated State or local services agency as required by mandatory reporting laws and policy.
-The NYCHR had no incidents involving a vulnerable adult during the audit period.
+(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11062.2, that requires," All ICE employees immediately report to a supervisor or a designated official any knowledge, suspicion, or information regarding an incident of sexual abuse or assault of an individual in ICE custody, retaliation against detainees or staff who reported or participated in an investigation, about such an incident, and any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation.
+ICE employees shall not reveal any information related to a sexual abuse or assault allegation to anyone other than to the extent necessary to help protect the safety of the victim or prevent further victimization of other detainees or staff, or to make medical treatment, investigation, law enforcement, or other security and management decisions."
+The interview conducted with the ICE staff at ADHR confirmed their responsibility to immediately report all incidents of sexual assault, sexual abuse, retaliation, and staff neglect in duties that may have contributed to any sexual abuse or sexual assault.
+These staff also informed the Auditor about their responsibility to immediately report all allegations of sexual abuse to their supervisors and document the known facts to them in writing as soon as possible but prior to the end of their shift as well as their obligation not to disclose any information that they become aware of except on a need-to-know basis.
+The ADHR staff were also knowledgeable of their ability to report outside their chain of command, as provided in their training if necessary.
+There were no allegations reported at the facility during the audit period. (d) The Auditor determined compliance with this standard subpart based on Policy 11062.2, that requires, "If the alleged victim is under the age of 18 or determined, after consultation with the relevant OPLA Office of the Chief Counsel (OCC), to be a vulnerable adult under a State or local vulnerable persons statute, report the allegation to the designated State or local services agency as necessary under applicable mandatory reporting laws; and document his or her efforts taken under this section."
+As noted earlier in this report ADHR does not accept juvenile detainees.
+The interview with the AFOD acknowledged her reporting obligations under this subpart.
+She indicated if a vulnerable adult was ever the victim of sexual abuse at the ADHR, she would contact the relevant ICE OPLA OCC office and report the allegation.
+She also confirmed her requirement to report the allegations to the designated State or local services agency as required by mandatory reporting laws and policy of the State of Georgia.
+ADHR had no incidents involving a vulnerable adult, as there were no allegations reported at the facility during the audit period.